alankarprojectaus/Alankar/README.md

 This repository contains the complete pipeline for **automated Alankar detection in Hindi poetry** using a **Multi-Label Classification** approach.
 It includes the raw metadata corpus, the annotated HiPoAD dataset across three configurations, and all model training notebooks spanning five architectures.

 It supports **Hindi Devanagari text input**, **multi-label prediction** of seven Alankar types, and a **sliding-window corpus generation** strategy that scales a 1,825-poem corpus to ~589,779 labelled samples.
-The full annotated dataset (HiPoAD_annotaed) is uploaded in .csv format as their is size limit in github.
+The full annotated dataset (HiPoAD_annotated) is uploaded in .csv format as their is size limit in github.

 ---